trueos/pcbsd/src-qt5/docs/controlpanel.rst

 * **Default Tray Device:** use the drop-down menu to set the default slider to display in the system tray.

 * **Audio Output Channel:** use the drop-down menu to change the sound device and use the "Test" button to determine that sound is working.
 This is sometimes necessary when you change audio devices.
-For example, if you connect a USB headset, PC-BSD® will detect the new device and will automatically change the audio device to the USB input.
+For example, if you connect a USB headset, TrueOS® will detect the new device and will automatically change the audio device to the USB input.
 However, if you insert a headset into an audio jack, the system may not detect the new input so you will have to manually change the default device.

 The "File" menu can be used to quit this mixer screen or to close both this screen and remove the icon from the system tray.

 The "Configuration" menu provides options for accessing the "PulseAudio Mixer" and "PulseAudio Settings" utilities as well as for restarting PulseAudio.
-PC-BSD® provides full `PulseAudio <https://www.freedesktop.org/wiki/Software/PulseAudio/>`_ support and these utilities can be used to configure discoverable network sound devices and mixer levels.
+TrueOS® provides full `PulseAudio <https://www.freedesktop.org/wiki/Software/PulseAudio/>`_ support and these utilities can be used to configure discoverable network sound devices and mixer levels.

 For command line only systems, type :command:`mixer` from the command line to see the current sound settings::